A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 CHECKING OUT THE VISTA

-When you decide where to plant your trees, place markers (or flags) where you intend to dig the planting holes.
+When deciding on a planting location for your trees, place markers (or flags) where you intend to dig the planting holes.
 This is not only to make sure your lines are straight, but also to evaluate how the trees will appear in the landscape when fully grown.

 Stand where each tree is to be planted and look in all directions to check out the vista.
 No one wants to block the view of something important, like a flower bed or water feature, with a large tree.